nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceentry/v1.0.0/search.md

 ##### Service Entry Matching Parameters

-These parameters will match fields within a service entry.
+These parameters will match fields within a Service Entry.
 They are case insensitive by default.
 They support options specified.
 They also support searching with multiple values in the style of `name[]=key1&name[]=key2`.
 The values are bitwise ORed together.

 * name
   * options: pattern, ignore_case